JRC1995/auto-tldr/README.md

 phrase_list = partition_phrases(lemmatized_text,stopwords)
 ```

-### Partitioning each segmented tokenizedsentences into tokenized phrases using stopwords as delimeters.
+### Partioning each segmented tokenizedsentences into tokenized phrases using stopwords as delimeters.

 The tokenized segmented sentences are lemmatized before partioning.